BryanChasko/HeraldStack/integration-guides/open-ai.md

 - `task-type`
 - `feedback-score` (explicit or inferred)

-Use this to evolve model routing, prompt tuning, and fallback confidence scoring.
+Use this to evolve model routing, prompt tuning, and fallback confidence scOring.

 ---